seancrowe/GraFxJourney_PublisherIntro/02_HTTP_API_And_Swagger/README.md

 ## TaskGetStatus
 `TaskGetStatus` is an endpoint that takes a `task` ID and returns the associated `task` XML.
 The response XML has a number of attributes that gives details about the `task`, but these are the most relevant ones to look at:
 - `id` - The identifier for the task in question
-- `Finished` - Can be 'True' or 'False', indicates whether the task is still running or not
+- `finished` - Can be 'True' or 'False', indicates whether the task is still running or not
 - `succeeded` - Can be 'True' or 'False', indicates whether the task finished successfully or failed
 - `result` - Will contain a URL and relative URL to download the output